mat-diak/githubCV/README.md

 ## Work Experience

-### **[Loose Freds](https://depop.com/loosefreds)- handpicked second-hand clothing store**
+### **[Loose Freds](https://depop.com/loosefreds)- Loose Freds - sustainable second-hand and produced-on-demand clothing store, selling online and at markets**
 ***Founder, self-employed***

-*General*
+*Business Management*
-- managed all functions of business operations, from product acquisition to sales
+  - Managed all functions of business operations, from product acquisition to sales
-- in 2018, generated £40,000 revenue in online and market sales
+  - In 2018, generated £40,000 revenue in online and market sales
-- in 2020, tripled online revenue to £60,000, with profit margins around 50%
+  - In 2020, tripled online revenue to £60,000, with profit margins exceeding 50%
-- created engaging digital content and developed workflows bringing Depop store’s follower base to 38,000 and becoming a Depop featured top-seller
-- photographed products and developed efficient image-processing workflows, maintaining high-quality and time-efficient content

-*Product design*
+*Product design and management*
-- designed and introduced a line of Loose Freds products
+  - Designed and introduced a line of Loose Freds products
   - second-hand clothing remade with retro embroidery
   - new t-shirts and fleeces with in-house Loose Freds embroidery
-- acquired an embroidery machine, operated Embird embroidery design software and produced the orders on demand
+  - Operated an embroidery machine, designed embroidery using Embird software
+  - Collected sales data and hand-picked products accordingly at wholesale stores in Poland
+  - Created a system how to safely buy products online from individuals in Poland and how to recognise fake pieces
+  - Researched and implemented different pricing and upselling methods to arrive at the most profitable model

 *Depop App (P2P social shopping app)*
-- created engaging digital content and developed workflows bringing Depop store’s follower base to 38,000 and becoming a Depop featured top-seller
+  - Created engaging digital content and developed workflows bringing Depop store’s follower base to 38,000 and Becoming a Depop featured top-seller
-- Photographing products.
-Created efficient Bridge and Photoshop workflows for batch editing images maintaining high-quality and time-efficient content
+  - Photographed products and created efficient Bridge and Photoshop workflows for batch editing images maintaining high-quality and time-efficient content

 *Market Clothes Sales in Oxford*
   - Became a recognised brand in Oxford.
 Built upon knowledge of local trends and products especially popular amongst 16-23-year-olds and filled in Oxford’s market gap for second-hand clothing
   - Organised monthly sales at different Oxford venues and Oxford Brookes University, established strong ties with customers and became a popular brand amongst students
   - Led organic and paid Facebook campaigns to promote the events, offered discounts to customers to encourage organic marketing, created an efficient way of reaching over 1,500 students with Loose Freds’ leaflets
-- Researched and implemented different pricing and upselling methods to arrive at the most profitable model

 ### **Product photographer, self-employed**

-- developed batch-editing workflows in Adobe Lightroom and Bridge
+  - Developed batch-editing workflows in Adobe Lightroom and Bridge
-- worked closely with clients to produce high-quality product images according to their brief
+  - Worked closely with clients to produce high-quality product images according to their brief
-- understood the needs of the client and proposed the best possible solution given a budget and timeframe
+  - Understood the needs of the client and proposed the best possible solution given a budget and timeframe
-- communicated creative ideas to clients by creating mood boards and using examples to clearly understand their expectations
+  - Communicated creative ideas to clients by creating mood boards and using examples to understand their expectations
-- accounted for possible issues in delivery and remained flexible to the client’s needs and circumstances
+  - Accounted for possible issues in delivery and remained flexible to the client’s needs and circumstances

 ## Education